STUDY

 Hypothesis

-A hypothesis is a tentative relationship between two or more variables.
-These variables are related to various aspects of the research inquiry.
+A hypothesis is a tentative statement that proposes a relationship between two or more variables.
+These variables are associated with different aspects of a research inquiry and form the basis for investigation.

-• Higher the illiteracy in society, higher will be the discrimination against women.
+• The higher the level of illiteracy in society, the higher will be the discrimination against women.

-• Higher the patriarchy in society, higher will be the discrimination against women.
+• The higher the level of patriarchy in society, the higher will be the discrimination against women.

-• Higher the traditional practices in a society, higher will be discrimination against women.
+• The greater the prevalence of traditional practices in a society, the higher will be the discrimination against women.

 Characteristics of Hypothesis

-3. Specific and relevant to theme of research
+3. It is specific and relevant to the research problem.

 Importance of Hypothesis

-1. It gives a direction to the research.
+1. It provides direction to the research process and thus prevents aimless or unguided research.

-2. It makes it easier to explore various aspects of the research.
+2. It facilitates the exploration of various aspects of the research problem.

-6. It ensures the accuracy and precision of the findings of the research.
+5. It enhances the accuracy and precision of research findings.

 TYPES OF HYPOTHESIS